-It Happened in the Revolutionary War: Stories of Events and People that Shaped American History It Happened In SeriesGlobe Pequot #ad - It Happened in the Revolutionary War: Stories of Events and People that Shaped American History It Happened In Series #ad - And find out why the governor of Virginia shot a cannon at his own house.
+It Happened in the Revolutionary War: Stories of Events and People that Shaped American History It Happened In SeriesGlobe Pequot #ad - And find out why the governor of Virginia shot a cannon at his own house.
 From the never-ending controversy over the boston Massacre to the world’s first working sort of submarine, It Happened in the Revolutionary War looks at intriguing people and episodes that shaped the course of the war.
 Meet banistre tarlton, a ruthless British commander who showed no mercy, earning him a reputation as the meanest man in America.

 .
 Relive the harrowing horseback journey of Betsy Dowdy, a sixteen-year-old who braved a 50-mile nighttime ride to warn the Patriots about British troop movements.

 Jefferson#ad - They sum up jefferson's vision of a nation of free people with the education and culture to preserve and enjoy their freedom.
 He felt that these were honors the people had given him, and he wanted no credit for them.
 His epitaph, which he composed, "here was buried thomas Jefferson, reads, author of the Declaration of American Independence, of the Statute of Virginia for Religious Freedom, and father of the University of Virginia.